 Drenner said she admits there is legitimate research that says cell phone towers cause no adverse health effects, but with so many factors to consider, she said she believes it's hard to say for sure.
-The cause cancer.
+The American Cancer Society says scientists agree it is unlikely that cell phone antennas and towers cause cancer.
 The organization also says there have been few human studies.